-Collagen supplements—or more specifically, hydrolyzed collagen supplements—have been shown to promote collagen production.* These supplements are made of collagen peptides, which are short chains of amino acids that make up collagen but are small enough to be absorbed easily by your body.* "Hydrolyzed collagen can be absorbed as is and circulate throughout the body," explains Zeichner.
+Collagen supplements—or more specifically, hydrolyzed collagen supplements—have been shown to promote collagen production.* These supplements are made of collagen peptides, which are short chains of amino acids that make up collagen but are small enough to be absorbed easily5 by your body.* "Hydrolyzed collagen can be absorbed as is and circulate throughout the body," explains Zeichner.

 But collagen does more than promote your body's natural production; it also helps temper some of the causes of collagen's decline.
 Namely?
 Free radical damage and oxidative stress.
 "Collagen's anti-inflammatory powers come from the role that it plays in our gut health.
 A healthy gut can reduce inflammatory processes throughout the whole body.
 Poor gut health, on the other hand, leads to stomach lining permeability, where particles can leak into the rest of the body, which then triggers inflammation in the body,"* naturopathic doctor Kellyann Petrucci, M.S., N.D., explains.
-"Collagen has been shown to support the gut's lining and has key amino acids for gut health."*
+"Collagen has been shown to support the gut's lining6 and has key amino acids for gut health."*

 Eat antioxidants, especially vitamin C.

 Antioxidants like vitamin C fight free radical damage, Goldenberg says.
 More specifically, "Whether taken internally or applied to the skin, antioxidants can reduce collagen breakdown by decreasing the amount of free radicals in the skin," he says.
-Vitamin C, in particular, has been found in research to support the production of collagen and to help manage its stability.* "Vitamin C is a necessary co-factor for the production of healthy collagen, and without it, new collagen cannot be properly made,"* Zeichner says.
+Vitamin C, in particular, has been found in research to support the production of collagen7 and to help manage its stability.* "Vitamin C is a necessary co-factor for the production of healthy collagen, and without it, new collagen cannot be properly made,"* Zeichner says.

 Board-certified dermatologist Whitney Bowe, M.D., said it is one of her favorite supplements to take daily for glowing skin, as it promotes fibroblast proliferation8, and fibroblasts are the cells that produce collagen.*